JeroTan/chatterbox-portable-gui/README.md

-# Chatterbox TTS - Pixuu's Pixel Adventure
+# Chatterbox TTS GUI

 > 📝 **Note:** This documentation was created with the assistance of **Claude Sonnet** (Anthropic's AI assistant) working through GitHub Copilot in VS Code.
 Claude helped troubleshoot installation issues, resolve Python compatibility problems, and generate comprehensive documentation to ensure a smooth setup experience.

-A Text-to-Speech project using Chatterbox TTS for Pixuu's Pixel Adventure game.
+A desktop Text-to-Speech application using Chatterbox TTS, created to generate character voices for the **Pixuu's Pixel Adventure** animation project.

 ## 📋 Prerequisites